marvinrusinek/angular-10-quiz-app/README.md

 - make sure that the Dependency Injection functionality works correctly

 # Immediate:
-- display correctAnsweMessage for messages - get value from the QuizService and the data-binding should pick it up (IN PROGRESS)
+- display correctAnswerMessage for messages - get value from the QuizService and the data-binding should pick it up (IN PROGRESS)
 - show the correct option number(s) in explanation (IN PROGRESS) (databinding not working to fetch in the form and DI component -- try console.logging)
 - show correct options in messages below options (IN PROGRESS)